Scholarship & Tuition Assistance

 If your child is interested in attending Appel Farm through our Scholarship and Tuition Assistance Program, please carefully read the following instructions and complete the steps below.

 - Before applying, please read all of the frequently asked questions below to ensure your child is eligible.

-- Please complete the appropriate application in blue or black ink and paperclip together.
+- Please complete the appropriate application for either a Full Scholarship or for Tuition Assistance below ONLINE or download a paper application to be completed in blue or black ink, paperclip together and return by mail.
 Do not staple the pages together.

-- The parent(s)/legal guardian(s), who is financially responsible for the child, should complete pages 1 and 2 of the attached application and attach a signed copy of the most recent IRS tax return. (if you have not filed 2013 taxes, please send your 1040 return from 2012.)
+- The parent(s)/legal guardian(s), who is financially responsible for the child, should complete pages 1 and 2 of the attached application and attach or upload a signed copy of the most recent IRS tax return. (if you have not filed 2014 taxes, please send your 1040 return from 2013.)
 If you do not file taxes, please include documentation of your income (ex. social security or food stamp allocations, child support payments, etc.)

 - The camper should complete pages 3 and 4 of the application on his/her own.

 - A teacher, who is familiar with the child, should complete page 5.

 - If you completed a paper application, mail the original completed application, along with the IRS tax return to the attention of Rachel Chadwin, Asnt.
 Camp Director.
 Please submit only once.
 Faxed or e-mailed copies are highly discouraged.

 Mail: Appel Farm Arts Camp, P.O.
 Box 888, Elmer, NJ 08318